andreasmarkmann/Ahnung/README.md

 The Kafka connector can be installed for the producer using

 `pip install pykafka`

-Note on Redis installation: Redis is [insecure by design](http://antirez.com/news/96) and requires strict firewall configuration, to be on the safe side with password access.

 The consumer is a Spark program implemented in Scala.
 It uses the fast [scredis](https://github.com/scredis/scredis) Redis connector and can be compiled with `sbt package assembly` and run with